 That definitely varies depending on the direction you want to take.
 A one-off, built from-the-ground-up fully accessible website can cost a few thousand to hundreds of thousands of dollars.
 Paying an hourly vendor to update your existing site will just require getting a quote and making them stick to it.
 Other website platforms have varying costs, and some states even offer free options for local government (although they aren't typically fully accessible).

-If using Streamline, you pay one low monthly fee (pricing is published on our website), which includes training, unlimited support, security and feature improvements - so you never have to go back to the board to ask for more money.
-Add this to our free trial, and it’s completely risk free.
+If using Streamline, you pay one low monthly fee, which includes training, unlimited support, security, and feature improvements - so you never have to go back to the board to ask for more money.
+Add this to our free trial, and it’s completely risk-free.

 How to build an effective and compliant site you can be proud of

 What do I need to present to our Board to get a new compliant site approved?

 We can help you prepare the right documents to present this project to your board so you can be the hero!
 Just contact us, we’re here to help.

 You've looked at your website and know there are some areas that need work, what next?

 Visit our accessibility resource center » for downloadable checklists, sample policies, and more!